-Medicare Supplement Plans help cover out-of-pocket costs for Original Medicare Parts A and B, and may also offer coverage for benefits not offered by Original Medicare.
-Benefits offered vary between plan types.
+Medicare Supplement Plans help cover out-of-pocket costs for Original Medicare Parts A and B. Coverage offered varies between plan types.
 Insurers can offer up to ten types of plans, which are labeled A, B, C, D, F, G, K, L, M, N, but they do not have to offer all ten different plan options.
 The benefits offered between the plan types vary, so for example Plan B offers different coverage than plan G. However, the plans are regulated so that each plan type of the same letter must offer the same coverage.
 This means that a Plan type A offered by one insurer will provide the same benefits as a Plan type A from another insurer making it easy to compare plans from different carriers.

 This Medicare Supplement comparison chart below shows how coverage varies between plans:

 *Plans F and G also offer a high-deductible plan in some states.
 With this option, you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount of $2,800 in 2024 ($2,700 in 2023) before your policy pays anything.
 (Plans C and F aren’t available to people who were newly eligible for Medicare on or after January 1, 2020.)

 **For Plans K and L, after you meet your out-of-pocket yearly limit and your yearly Part B deductible, the Medigap plan pays 100% of covered services for the rest of the calendar year.